-- (iv) Unused accrued compensated time off will carry over until time off reaches a maximum of 192 hours, unless the Employer's established policy is overall more generous. - (v) After an Employee reaches the maximum accrued compensated time off, an Employer shall provide a cash payment once every 30 days for accrued compensated time off over the maximum.
+- (ii) An Employee may use accrued compensated time off hours for sick leave, vacation or personal necessity. - (iii) An Employer may not unreasonably deny an Employee's request to use the accrued compensated time off.
+The DAA, through regulations, may provide guidance on what is considered unreasonable. - (iv) The DAA may allow an Employer's established compensated time off policy to remain in place even though it does not meet these requirements, if the DAA determines that the Employer's established policy is overall more generous. - (v) Unused accrued compensated time off shall carry over until time off reaches a maximum of 192 hours, unless the Employer's established policy is overall more generous. - (vi) After an Employee reaches the maximum accrued compensated time off, an Employer shall provide a cash payment once every 30 days for accrued compensated time off over the maximum.
 An Employer may provide an Employee with the option of cashing out any portion of, or all of, the Employee's accrued compensated time off, but, an Employer shall not require an Employee to cash out any accrued compensated time off.
-Compensated time off cashed out shall be paid to the Employee at the wage rate that the Employee is earning at the time of cash out. - (vi) An Employer may not implement any unreasonable employment policy to count accrued compensated time off taken under this article as an absence that may result in discipline, discharge, suspension or any other adverse action. - (vii) Regulations promulgated by the DAA shall establish the framework and procedures for calculations of compensated time off. - (c) Uncompensated Time Off.
-Employers shall also permit full-time Employees to take at least 80 additional hours per year of uncompensated time to be used for sick leave for the illness of the Employee or a member of his or her immediate family where the Employee has exhausted his or her compensated time off for that year. - (1) A full-time Employee is someone who works at least 40 hours a week or in accordance with the Employer's policy, if the Employer's established policy is overall more generous. - (2) A part-time Employee must accrue uncompensated hours off in increments proportional to that accrued by someone who works 40 hours a week. - (3) General Rules for Uncompensated Time Off. - (i) An Employee must be eligible to use accrued uncompensated time off after the first 90 days of employment or consistent with company policies, whichever is sooner. - (ii) An Employer may not unreasonably deny an Employee's request to use the accrued uncompensated time off.
-The DAA, through regulations, will determine what is unreasonable.
+Compensated time off cashed out shall be paid to the Employee at the wage rate that the Employee is earning at the time of cash out. - (vii) An Employer may not implement any unreasonable employment policy to count accrued compensated time off taken under this article as an absence that may result in discipline, discharge, suspension or any other adverse action. - (viii) Regulations promulgated by the DAA shall establish the framework and procedures for calculations of compensated time off. - (4) Compensated Release Time An Airport Employee of an Airport Employer who holds a Certified Service Provider License Agreement (CSPLA) and is subject to this article shall comply with the following additional requirements: - (i) A CSPLA Employer shall provide an Airport Employee 16 hours of additional compensated release time annually to attend and complete emergency response training courses approved by the Airport. - (ii) By December 31, 2018, and continuing thereafter on an annual basis, an Airport Employee of a CSPLA Employer shall successfully complete the 16 hours of emergency response training.